“Be perfect therefore as your heavenly Father is perfect” (Matthew 5:48).

 “You, therefore, must be perfect [growing into complete maturity of godliness in mind and character, having reached the proper height of virtue and integrity] as your heavenly Father is perfect.”

 Accordingly, we must be perfect, growing in complete maturity of godliness in mind and character before God just like Noah, Abraham, King David, and Zechariah and Elizabeth.
-As citizens of God’s Kingdom, we have been given His Spirit that empowers us have victory over ‘the law of sin and death’ and live blameless in a world as corrupt as ‘the days of Noah.’
+As citizens of God’s Kingdom, we have been given His Spirit that empowers us to have victory over ‘the law of sin and death’ and live blameless in a world as corrupt as ‘the days of Noah.’
 We must keep ourselves spotless from the world’s corruption and idolatrous practices so that mature and can discern good from evil and reach the proper height of virtue and integrity.
-In order to do what Yeshua commanded, we must live according to the Spirit of life that is found in the teachings and instructions of God, erroneously translated as ‘the law.’
+In order to do what Yeshua commanded, we must live according to the Spirit of life that is found in the teachings and instructions of God.
 To claim ‘imperfection’ is no excuse for sinful behavior any more than being ‘under grace’ should give us the freedom to disobey God’s commandments and break the law.
-When we misinterpret the ‘law’ that was destroyed on the cross, we put ourselves back under the law that brings death and forfeit the amazing grace of God that was given to Adam and Eve, Noah, Abraham, and David; the empowering grace of God that we are called to proclaim.

 “We proclaim Him, admonishing and teaching everyone with all wisdom, so that we may present everyone perfect in Messiah” (Colossians 1:28).